Forum Navigation

 Despite Snape's true allegiance, Narcissa Malfoy is incredibly important to him by herself, not just because she is the wife of Lucius Malfoy.
 So we can see the depth of loyalty that Snape can bring to his friends, to the point that he is willing to be interrupted at his home to see to their needs.

-Heatherlly, Myrta and The Gestalt Prince have reacted to this post.
+Heatherlly, Myrta and 2 other users have reacted to this post.

 Great analysis, though I would point out that this chapter was written from an objective, third-party POV.
 That muddies the waters because we can't know what Severus is thinking/feeling.
 We can only judge him by his behavior/interactions.